 Each "Apply Upgrade" measure defines an upgrade scenario.
 An upgrade scenario is a collection of options exercised with some logic and costs applied.
 In the simplest case, we apply the new option to all houses.
-The available upgrade options are in resources/options_lookup.tsv in your git repository.
+The available upgrade options are in resources/options\lookup.tsv in your git repository.

-For this example, we will upgrade all windows by applying the Windows | Low-E, Triple, Non-metal, Air, L-Gain option to all houses across the country.
+For this example, we will upgrade all windows by applying the Windows | Triple, Low-E, Non-metal, Air, L-Gain option to all houses across the country.
 We do this by entering that in the Option 1 box on the Apply Upgrade measure.
-Also, we'll give the upgrade scenario a name: "Triple-Pane Windows" and a cost of \$40/ft2 of window area by entering the number in Option 1 Cost Value and selecting "Window Area (ft2)" for Option 1 Cost Multiplier.
+Also, we'll give the upgrade scenario a name: "Triple-Pane Windows" and a cost of \$40/ft of window area by entering the number in Option 1 Cost Value and selecting "Window Area (ft^2)" for Option 1 Cost Multiplier.